 The teaching staff in the IES’ Euromaster programme is a unique mixture of renowned EU scholars and top-level EU practitioners who combine academic rigour with the latest practical insights and cultural diversity.
 Applications and scholarships Visit our website for details on how to apply.

 The programme offers a number of scholarships that take the form of a reduced tuition fee.
 These are awarded on the basis of academic merit and demonstrable need.
-Students should apply for the tuition waiver when submitting their application for the programme - waiver applications for the academic year 2019-20 should be submitted by 15 April 2019 at the latest.
+Students should apply for the tuition waiver when submitting their application for the programme - waiver applications should be submitted by 15 April at the latest.

 Career and alumni